eder1234/Efficient-TopNav-and-ML-NavPol/README.md

 ## Notes
 - The provided paths in the code are placeholders used for our experiments.
 Adjust them according to your environment.
 - The navigation model expects RGB‑D inputs and was trained using the method described in the referenced paper.

+## Examples
+The `examples` directory contains small scripts that demonstrate how to use key components of this project:

+- `feature_based_point_cloud_registration_demo.py` shows how to estimate a relative pose between two RGB-D frames using `FeatureBasedPointCloudRegistration`.
+- `rgbd_similarity_demo.py` computes similarity between two RGB-D observations with `RGBDSimilarity`.
+- `navigator_demo.py` loads a trained classifier and predicts a navigation action with `Navigator`.
+- `navigation_policy_demo.py` demonstrates invoking the keyboard-controlled
+  `NavigationPolicy`.